Siemens-Healthineers/K2s/addons/rollout/README.md

 ### Access using ingress

 To access the rollout dashboard via ingress, the ingress nginx or the ingress traefik addon has to be enabled.
-Once the addons are enabled, then the rollout dashboard can be accessed at the following link: https://k2s.cluster.local/rollout/ (with HTTP using http://.. instead of https://..).
+Once the addons are enabled, then the rollout dashboard can be accessed at the following URL: <https://k2s.cluster.local/rollout>

-_Note:_ If the login doesn't work for https://k2s.cluster.local/rollout/, please wait a little bit after enabling the addon and restart your browser or use an ingoknito tab to access the dashboard.

 ### Access using port-forwarding